Montserrat Grases: Life

 In June 1958 she was diagnosed with Ewing's sarcoma in one leg after having experienced great pain for several months.
 Once the news had been broken to her she was heard singing a Mexican song later on 27 June in Llar:"When I was living so happily, without thinking of love, you wanted me to love you and I loved you passionately.
 And I will continue to love you even after death.
 For I love you with the soul, and the soul never dies".
 The bone cancer caused intense pains which she bore with both a serene and heroic fortitude.
 Throughout her illness she never lost her contagious cheerfulness or her desire for friendship which sprang from her deep interior life and zeal for souls.
 It was as a result of this that she continued bringing friends and schoolmates closer to God.
 From 11 to 17 November 1958 she visited Rome where she got to see Pope John XXIII and also was able to meet Saint Josemaría Escrivá on 13 November.
 He was to give her his blessing and she tried to kneel though Escrivá prevented her from doing so.
 He instead put his hands on her head and made the sign of the Cross on her forehead in blessing.
 It was upon her return home that her condition worsened and she found she was unable to sleep at night.
 Grases offered her pain for the founder and for the pope.

-García died in Barcelona on 26 March 1959 - Holy Thursday - at around 10:00am after she tried to sit up in her bed.
-The girl died - according to witnesses - looking at a picture of the Mother of God.
+García died in Barcelona on 26 March 1959, Holy Thursday, at around 10 am after she tried to sit up in her bed.
+The girl died – according to witnesses – looking at a picture of the Mother of God.
 Her last words were: "How much I love You!
-When are You coming for me"?
-Her remains were later exhumed and relocated in 1994.
+When are You coming for me?"

+In 1994 her remains were later exhumed and relocated in the crypt of the Oratory of Santa María de Bonaigua.